-One of the main attractions of Bournemouth is the sandy beach, two piers and also lots of things to keep you busy and entertained.
+Bournemouth is the perfect beach destination for solo travellers, groups and families.
+The main attractions include the sandy beach, two piers and entertainment.
 Bournemouth often gets voted the best place and also the happiest place to live in the UK and its easy to see why.
-The beaches in Bournemouth are really beautiful and some of the best in the whole country whilst the city centre is small and you can walk around quite easily.
+The beaches are really beautiful and some of the best in the whole country whilst the city centre is small and you can walk around quite easily.

 You could even learn to surf, rent a kayak in nearby Boscombe which is a 20 minute walk along the seafront or you could even catch a bus or drive to Sandbanks which is the English equivalent to the French Riviera.
 This is an island to visit if you would like to check out the lifestyles of the local rich and famous residents, homes here cost on average higher than London.
 There are also lots of ferry day excursions which can be booked from nearby Poole harbor.

 There is also a good public bus and train service connecting other places one the South Coast of England so if you have extra time to spare this is something to consider.
 There are sightseeing trips to places like the Isle of Wight and Stonehenge which are both within an hours drive which can be booked on arrival or even planned independently if you have a car.

 From London you can take the train which takes around 1 hour 45 minutes or a bus which takes around 2 hours 20 minutes.
 Trains on the day can be expensive, usually around £40 for a return but it is cheaper if booked in advance or if you make a group booking for 4 people on the day.
 You can also book cheap trains to Bournemouth through the Megabus website or even catch the National Express bus service which operates daily and is usually half the cost of the train and takes only 30 minutes more.